-Here’s a quick review of the most interesting changes Adobe made to the 2018 Creative Cloud.
+Here’s a quick review of the most interesting changes Adobe made to the 2018 Creative Cloud:

-- Puppet Warp in Illustrator CC.
 Most people are already very familiar with Illustrator.
 This year they added an interesting feature that will help you shape your assets by connecting dots to the image.
 These dots can be dragged which drags the image into its desired shape.
 Think of it as a string puppet which you can control on your screen.

 We are excited to try it out, how about you?